MODULE 3 - Section 5

 In this section you will learn:

-The basics of creating a schedule for an STT
+• The basics of creating a schedule for a short-term team

 In this module, you have already covered all the key elements that will create the basis for a team schedule: